Our Mechanics Treat Your Vehicle Like It's Our Vehicle.

-Before the skeptics out there say that this is just a money grab on the part of auto care providers, please understand that auto shops don't make dime on a typical oil change.
+Before the skeptics out there say that this is just a money grab on the part of auto repair providers, please understand that car repair shops don't make dime on a typical oil change.
 It would be more profitable for us to recommend longer oil change intervals and then perform the major repairs that result from the damage done to your engine.
 However, our job is to care for your vehicle so that it is safe and reliable when you need it to be.
 For that reason, we want to see you every 3,000 miles for service.
 It's the best investment you can make in the longevity of your vehicle (along with a car wash).
 The longer your car lasts, the longer it will be until you need to buy a new car.
 That saves you a bundle in the long run.

 Should I be using synthetic oil?
 This is a great question.
 The short answer is to use the grade of oil that the manufacturer put in it when it was built.
 If it came with synthetic, absolutely stay with that.
 Usually, people want to know if they should switch from conventional motor oil to synthetic.
 Here are a few things to consider.

 First, synthetic is usually double the cost, at a minimum, of conventional oil.
 Will it lubricate better?
 Yes.
 Synthetic oil is very slippery stuff.
 Will it last longer?
 Yes, but see the answer to the question above.
 It still gets dirty.
 You will have really slippery, really dirty oil in your engine.
 Not a great plan, in my mind.
 If you don't mind the extra cost, go for it.

 Second, how old is your vehicle?
 If it has under 100,000 miles and a lot of highway miles (usually gentler miles), you probably won't gain much from synthetic.
 If it is over 100,000 miles and it came with conventional oil, I would rather see you put a "high mileage" synthetic blend in the engine, instead.